 Steffi Nossen Dance Foundation Returns to the Emelin Theater to Present An Expanded Choreography Showcase Sunday, December 3rd at Mamaroneck’s Emelin Theater

-Celebrating the 80th anniversary of the Steffi Nossen School of Dance, the STeffi Nossen Dance Foundation will present acurated collection of dance works.
-Featured wsill be the work of emerging and established choreographers and a post-performance Q&A. Performing are professional artists from Westchester and the tristate area – both new and familiar artists will be seen.
+The Steffi Nossen Dance Foundation Choreography Showcase will take place on Sunday, December 3rd at 4:00 pm.
+Celebrating the 80th anniversary of the Steffi Nossen School of Dance, the curated collection of dance works has returned to the Emelin Theater in Mamaroneck.
+Featuring the work of emerging and established choreographers and a post-performance Q&A. Performing are professional artists from Westchester and the tristate area – new and familiar names will be seen.
 Included is the work of present and former Steffi Nossen faculty members.

 Other featured professional companies performing include Verlezza Dance, Project 44, Tracie Stanfield’s SynthesisDANCE, Erin Dilion & Dancers, and ColeLateral Movement Collective.

 Sabatino Verlezza (Verlezza Dance) will show “Tobi Roppo”, danced by members of Raoul Dance NY.
 Christina Pandolfo said.in danceworld.com. on the piece’s performance in the American Dance Guild in September, “Sabatino Verlezza’s ‘Tobi Roppo’ set the stage on fire, weaving an incredible thread between vintage and futuristic.
 Performed by RIOULT Dance NY, the piece’s sharpness brought the piece’s sharpness brought definition and crispness to the stage, as the dancers’ impeccable technique reigned supreme.”